betseyw15/events.en/help/experience-manager-gems/overview.md

 </table>

 -->
-Our latest AEM GEMs webinar on **Accelerating Adobe Experience Manager Cloud Service development with Rapid Development Environments** has been conducted on *February 22nd, 2023*.
+Our latest AEM GEMs webinar on **Unleashing the Potential of New Relic APM for AEM as a Cloud Service.
+Maximize Performance and Expedite Issue Resolution.** has been conducted on *September 20th, 2023*.
-The **recording** can be found here: [AEM Rapid Development Environments webinar](gems2023/rapid-development-environments.md)
+The **recording** can be found here: [New Relic in AEM](/help/experience-manager-gems/gems2023/newrelic-apm-for-aem-cloud-service.md)

 >[!NOTE]
 >